taomaree/ngx_http_reqstat_module/README.md

 Contributing
 ------------

-To contribute to ngx_http_cors_filter, clone this repo locally and commit your code on a separate branch.
+To contribute to ngx_http_reqstat_module, clone this repo locally and commit your code on a separate branch.

 Author